University students: Fines over access threatened

 "I think we will be helped by making these targets transparent, open, so people know what they are and to hold people to account in public.

-"I think the court of public opinion is powerful."'Not afraid'
+"I think the court of public opinion is powerful."

 Prof Ebdon said universities were independent, autonomous organisations and liked that to be respected.